 Glass Lewis is open to engaging with public companies outside of the peak-season periods.
 The peak proxy season for North America, Asia, and Europe is March through June; the peak Australia season runs from September through November.
-In 2020, Glass Lewis conducted approximately 1,500 engagement meetings and calls with public companies, dissident shareholders, and shareholder proponents globally.
-For further information on Glass Lewis' engagement activities in 2020, please see our 2020 Engagement Review.
+In 2021, Glass Lewis conducted approximately 1,300 engagement meetings and calls with public companies, dissident shareholders, and shareholder proponents globally.